CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/basic-settings.md

         - only to Purchase Order If it is an Item not ordered by a customer.
         - Purchase Order and Sales Order If it is an Item ordered by a customer.
 Thus, Internal Lead Time will be doubled.

-**Note**: The sum of Lead Time and Internal Lead Time determines when the Item is available for the following activities, such as production or sale.
+>**Note**: The sum of Lead Time and Internal Lead Time determines item availability for subsequent activities like production or sale.

+**Order Quantity Considerations**:

-**Order Multiple** – recommendation quantity is rounded up to the multiplication of Order Multiply.
+- **Order Multiple**: order recommendations are rounded up to the nearest multiple of the defined value.

-**Minimum Order Qty** – Upgrade the recommendation quantity to the defined quantity.
-Suppose Minimum Order Qty < Order Quantity Order Multiple is used.
+- **Minimum Order Qty**: if the recommended quantity is below this threshold, it is adjusted accordingly.

-**Maximum Order Qty** – Demand quantity is divided by the defined Maximum Order Qty to calculate a number of recommendations with quantity equal to Maximum Order Qty.
-The rest of the division is upgraded to the Minimum Order Quantity.
-If the rest > Minimum Order Quantity Order Multiple is used.
+- **Maximum Order Qty**: When demand exceeds the defined maximum, the system creates multiple recommendations equal to the Maximum Order Quantity.
+The remainder is adjusted using the Minimum Order Quantity.

-**Note**: Maximum Order Should be used with Minimum Order Quantity.
+>**Note**: Maximum Order Should be used with Minimum Order Quantity.

-Examples of order Qty calculations:
+<u>**Examples of order Qty calculations**</u>:

 **Example 1**

 <i>**Parameters**</i>:

-Order Quantity = 103
+- Order Quantity = 103

-Order Multiple = 3
+- Order Multiple = 3

-Minimum Order Qty = 5
+- Minimum Order Qty = 5

-Maximum Order Qty = 10
+- Maximum Order Qty = 10

 <i>**Outcome**</i>:

-The first ten recommendations with quantity 10
+- 10 recommendations with a quantity of 10 each.

-Rest of division = 3 (Order Quantity/Maximum Order Qty)
+- Rest of division = 3 (Order Quantity/Maximum Order Qty)

 Last (11) recommendation with quantity 5 (effect of Minimum Oder Quantity, Rest of division < Minimum Order Qty)